Molwick free online books - Philosophy of evolution, science and life.

 1. General statistical significance

-The great increase of the correlation for the estimation of homogenous groups cannot be imputed to the reduction of 68 to 5 or 4 degrees of freedom, since the estimation with non-homogenous groups, without previous rearrangement, has the same degrees of freedom and the correlation even lowers with respect to the sample without grouping.
+The considerable increase of the correlation for the estimation of homogenous groups is not due to the reduction of 68 to 5 or 4 degrees of freedom, since the estimation with non-homogenous groups, without previous rearrangement, has the same degrees of freedom and the correlation even lowers concerning the sample without grouping.

-Family relationships are very interesting regarding genetics and intelligence, in fact, the whole IDI Study is related to family characteristics.
+Family relationships are very interesting regarding genetics and intelligence, in fact, the whole EDI study is related to family characteristics.

 Some research can be done regarding relations of identical twins, non identical twins, clones and even the effect of intelligence while selecting a partner or sexual selection.